For a PDF version of the ILS News, click here.

-- Monthly Immigration Update – designed to keep members up to date about immigration developments ranging from business based to humanitarian based immigration issues.
+- Monthly Immigration Update – designed to keep members up to date about immigration developments ranging from business based to humanitarian-based immigration issues.

 - Lexology feeds subscription – source of international legal updates, analysis and insights authored by national and international law firms.
-If you have previously unsubscribed and would like to resubscribe, please update your preferences here.
+If you previously unsubscribed and would like to resubscribe, please update your preferences here.

 - Get high-quality MCLE content online in the format that works best for you: live webinars, on-demand video, downloadable podcasts, and self-study articles.